 Take Measurements:

-About ten minutes before apparent noon, measure the sun’s height above the horizon using your sextant.
+About ten minutes before apparent noon, measure the sun’s altitude above the horizon using your sextant.

 Once you have lowered the sun to the horizon, start taking a series of sun sights one after another.